IfiemiE/alx-low_level_programming/0x02-functions_nested_loops/README.md

 3: check if character is lower case or not
 4: check if character is alphabet or not
 5: check for the sign of a number
+6: compute the absolute value of a number